 Build An Internal Dedicated CX Practice

-Key advice to CX teams wanting to build an internal dedicated CX practice from Mickelson:
+Key advice to CX teams wanting their companies to invest in CX and build an internal dedicated CX practice from Mickelson:

 - Establish a CX operating model.